System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Experimental validation

 To conclude this analysis, we compare the Newton–Euler and the K-SINDy-MLP models to highlight the improvements obtained through data-driven modeling.
-Figure~\ref{fig:position_NE} and Figure~\ref{fig:position_K-SINDy-MLP} illustrate a validation trajectory extracted from the dataset and the corresponding predicted trajectories obtained with the two models.
-At several points along the trajectories, marked by crosses, the predicted state is reinitialized to the true validation state to test different initial conditions.
-A close-up view between 66.4 and 68.4 seconds captures the vehicle’s transition from backward motion (steering angle exceeding 90°) to forward motion (steering angle below 90°).
-Within this critical segment, it is evident that the K-SINDy-MLP model substantially outperforms the Newton–Euler model (as well as its linearized version, see Figure \ref{fig:original_newton_euler}) in accurately predicting the vehicle’s state, highlighting the superior capacity of the hybrid approach to manage complex dynamical regimes.
+Figure~\ref{fig:position_NE} and Figure~\ref{fig:position_K-SINDy-MLP} illustrate an excerpt from the validation trajectory and the corresponding predicted trajectories.
+At several points along the trajectories, marked by crosses, the vehicle pose is reinitialized to mitigate integration error.
+A close-up view between 66.4 and 68.4 seconds captures the vehicle’s transition from backward motion ($|\delta|\!>\!90^\circ$) to forward motion ($|\delta|\!<\!90^\circ$).
+Within this critical segment, it is evident that the K-SINDy-MLP model substantially outperforms the Newton–Euler model (as well as its linearized version, see Figure \ref{fig:original_newton_euler}), highlighting the superior capacity of the hybrid approach to manage complex dynamical regimes.